The London Green Directory!

 Transportation Master Plan Peak Hour Travel Mode Targets

 The Master Plan recommended it be updated every 5 years, at the same time as the Official Plan.
 Reviews to include household travel surveys to update travel characteristics and measure performance of travel mode targets above.
 To sustain London’s existing transportation system, planning decisions should be made using service-based solutions involving TDM, combined with capacity-based solutions responding to current policies in the Official Plan for a ‘Smart Growth’ approach to land use and density distribution.

 Cycling and Walking

 Active transportation (walking and cycling) is not only better for the environment because it does not create GHG emissions, but it’s also better for us to be active throughout the day.

 The City has published a combination of printed maps for recreation and commuting for the public since 1992.
-The 2018 bike and walk map will soon be available at City Hall, Tourism London Information Centre, Dundas Street Tourism Information Centre, Upper Thames River Conservation Authority, and the City of London Planning Division.
+The 2019 bike and walk map is available at City Hall.
 The City’s website provides access to a virtual Bicycle and Multi-use Pathways City Map and offers additional information including cycling tips, rules of the road, information on the city’s bike boxes, bike fix-it stations, bike lanes, bike racks, and a link to the Ministry of Transportation’s in-depth Cycling Skills manual.